For belt-drive models, refer to the link above.

-- When re-installing your rear wheel, make sure it is fully seated in the drop outs and stays in place as you tighten the axle nuts.
+- When re-installing your rear wheel, ensure it is fully seated in the dropouts and stays in place as you tighten the axle nuts.
 This is critical for safety.

 - If you have hydraulic brakes and you turn the bike upside down, avoid squeezing the brake lever.
 This will introduce an air bubble into the brake line or caliper.
-Often when the bike is turn upside right again and the wheels (rotors) are installed, if you pump the brakes it will resolve the issue.
+Often, when the bike is turned upside right again, and the wheels (rotors) are installed, if you pump the brakes, it will resolve the issue.
 If it does not, you may need to bleed your brakes.

 - Loosen the 18mm axle nuts on either side of the frame and remove them from the axle along with washers so there is room to pass the derailleur.

 - If you have a LMT'D, you may also have small torque plates.
 Simply remove the small bolt and slide the torque plates off.
 The bolt on the right is shorter and should be reinstalled at this location.